hasura/graphql-engine/docs/graphql/manual/queries/pagination.rst

 Cursors are used to traverse across rows of a dataset.
 They work by returning a pointer to a specific row which can then be used to fetch the next batch of data.

-Keyset cursors are a column (or set of columns) of the data that are used as the cursor.
+Keyset cursors are a column (or a set of columns) of the data that are used as the cursor.
 The column(s) used as the cursor must be unique and sequential.
-This ensures that data is read after a specific row rather than relying on the position of the row in the dataset as done by ``offset`` and duplicate records are not fetched again.
+This ensures that data is read after a specific row rather than relying on the position of the row in the dataset as done by ``offset``, and that duplicate records are not fetched again.

 **For example**, consider the following query to fetch a list of authors with a ``where`` clause used in place of ``offset``: